IamFlea/bartender/README.md

 3) Colourfull icons (Yay!).
 4) Record game version.
 5) Add on the side of screen selected units (showing the way where are the units).
+6) Show which and how much units are selected (6 villagers, 3 militia -> Icons with number).
+7) Fix crashes.
+8) Make display unclickable.
+9) Hide display when AoE2HD is not the foreground window.
+10) Make starting and quitting bartender easier (wait for AoE2HD to be started and ingame, quit bartender when AoE2HD was closed).

+# Known Limitations
+1) Needs update when the AoE2HD version changes.

 # License